 The doctor will want to eliminate problems that can mimic dementia – such as depression and delirium – as well as determine if the problem might originate from medication side effects.
 Dementia progresses slowly, and in addition to memory deficits, may affect the ability to:

 - Focus and pay attention

-For individuals diagnosed with early onset Alzheimer’s, or any other condition that affects the ability to manage daily life independently, JFS Care is always here to provide as much or as little help as needed by thoroughly trained and experienced care professionals.
+For individuals diagnosed with early onset Alzheimer’s, or any other condition that affects the ability to manage daily life independently, JFS Care, a dedicated provider of dementia home care in Los Angeles and nearby areas, is always here to provide as much or as little help as needed by thoroughly trained and experienced care professionals.
 A few of the many ways we are able to help older adults with Alzheimer’s or any other challenges remain safe, comfortable, and independent at home include: